 Over the past two decades, the senior living industry has embraced wellness as a means to address shifting expectations and mindsets toward aging.
 But as the societal focus on wellness has intensified, especially during the COVID-19 pandemic, we’ve also come to a tipping point—and we’re well-positioned for more rapid acceleration.

 In fact, International Council on Active Aging’s (ICAA) research suggests that prior to the pandemic the industry was well on its way to reinventing itself―from operating on a care-based business model to one that is wellness-based, with care.
 ICAA’s research showed that more than half (59%) of senior living community staff and managers said their business model will be wellness-based, with care, by 2023—according to “Visions of the Future,” ICAA’s 2018 Active-Aging Industry Trends Survey.

 Lockdowns have impacted the overall health and wellness of the older population, and nowhere is this more apparent than in senior living.
 Yet, what has emerged is the immense understanding that wellness matters.
 The physical, spiritual, social, emotional, and cognitive health of individuals matter.
 The environments that support wellness matter.
 The fact is this: As an industry, we’re on the brink of a watershed moment.
 How we move forward will dictate our future and that of the people and families who depend on the services we offer.

 To guide this direction the ICAA formed a COVID-19 senior living task force.
-One hundred and sixty thought leaders from all segments of the industry came together to explore what the “next normal” is for senior living.
+Close to 160 thought leaders from all segments of the industry came together to explore what the “next normal” is for senior living.
 The following are the seven major areas for improvement or adoption, now and in the future.

 - Perceptions of senior living